LegionofMany/411BlockPages/blockpage411/README.md

 - **Edit Profile**: Update your display name, avatar, bio, socials, phone apps, and donation links
 - **KYC**: Request KYC verification and view status
 - **Flag/Rate**: Community can flag (e.g. scam, trusted) and rate (1-5 stars) per chain
+- **Navigation**: Use the separate dropdown navigation button at the top for quick access to Search, Admin Dashboard, Login, Demo Wallet, and Home

 ---